Author Index

 Linda Gordon is a professor of history at the University of Wisconsin, Madison.
 Her most recent book is Heroes of Their Own Lives: The Politics and History of Family Violence (1988).

-Peter E. Gordon is the Amabel B. James Professor of History and the Harvard College Professor at Harvard University.
+Peter Eli Gordon is the Amabel B. James professor of history and the Harvard College professor at Harvard University.
 His publications include Continental Divide: Heidegger, Cassirer, Davos (2010) and The Modernist Imagination: Critical Theory and Intellectual History Essays in Honor of Martin Jay (co-edited, 2008).
 He is currently writing a book on secularization and social thought in the twentieth century.

 Al Gore